 Ireland at Venice 2022, the national representation of Ireland at the 59th International Art Exhibition of La Biennale di Venezia presents Gather by artist Niamh O'Malley, curated by the Temple Bar Gallery + Studios Curatorial Team.

-Ireland at Venice 2022 will continue as a National Tour curated as a multi-venue exhibition and public engagement programme during 2023.
-Niamh O’Malley’s Gather will be presented at The Model, Sligo; Temple Bar Gallery + Studios, Dublin; and Golden Thread Gallery, Belfast.
-The National Tour will be accompanied by an online and in-person public engagement programme presented by Mayo Arts Service and Mayo County Council.
+Ireland at Venice 2022 continues as an Irish Tour curated as a multi-venue exhibition and public engagement programme during 2023.
+Niamh O’Malley’s Gather is presented in full at The Model, Sligo; an exhibition of newly-commissioned work at Temple Bar Gallery + Studios, Dublin.
+The Irish Tour will be accompanied by an online and in-person public engagement programme at The Linenhall Arts Centre, Castlebar presented by Mayo Arts Service and Mayo County Council.

 Niamh O’Malley was born in Co.
 Mayo, and lives in Dublin, Ireland.
-She has made numerous major exhibitions in recent years including The Douglas Hyde Gallery, Dublin; Bluecoat, Liverpool; RHA, Dublin; Lismore Castle Arts; Grazer Kunstverein.
-O’Malley will hold a solo exhibition at John Hansard Gallery, Southampton in November 2021.
+She has made numerous major exhibitions in recent years including The Douglas Hyde Gallery, Dublin; John Hansard Gallery, Southampton; Bluecoat, Liverpool; RHA, Dublin; Lismore Castle Arts; Grazer Kunstverein.

 Temple Bar Gallery + Studios, Dublin, supports the development of artists and creation of art.
 The TBG+S Curatorial Team comprises Clíodhna Shaffrey, Director, and Michael Hill, Programme Curator.

 Niamh O’Malley was born in Co.
 Mayo, Ireland, and lives and works in Dublin.
-O’Malley’s recent solo exhibitions include John Hansard Gallery, Southampton (Forthcoming 2021), mother’s tankstation Dublin (2020), Royal Hibernian Academy, Dublin (2019), Lismore Castle Arts (2019), Grazer Kunstverein (2018), Bluecoat, Liverpool (2015), The Douglas Hyde Gallery, Dublin (2017 and 2015).
+She studied in Belfast where she was a Director at Catalyst Arts.
+O’Malley’s recent solo exhibitions include John Hansard Gallery, Southampton (2021), mother’s tankstation Dublin (2020), Royal Hibernian Academy, Dublin (2019), Lismore Castle Arts (2019), Grazer Kunstverein (2018), Bluecoat, Liverpool (2015), The Douglas Hyde Gallery, Dublin (2017 and 2015).
 Selected group exhibitions include Berwick Film & Media Arts Festival; CAG, Vancouver; eva International, Limerick; Eli & Edythe Broad Museum, Michigan; Irish Museum of Modern Art, Dublin.
-A monograph of Niamh O’Malley’s work was published by the Royal Hibernian Academy in 2019, with texts by the artist, Claire-Louise Bennett and Isobel Harbison.

 Temple Bar Gallery + Studios Curatorial Team

 Michael Hill is Programme Curator at Temple Bar Gallery + Studios.
-He was previously Curator and Assistant Curator at the Douglas Hyde Gallery, Trinity College Dublin (2008-2017) and has experience working in public, private and artist-run contemporary art galleries and museums.
-He has curated institutional solo exhibitions by several artists who have represented their countries at the Venice Biennale (including Sean Lynch, Pilvi Takala, Sean Edwards, Bárbara Wagner & Benjamin de Burca), and is invested in emerging Irish practices and independent publishing.
-He is a Board Member of Askeaton Contemporary Arts.
+He has worked in public, private and artist-run contemporary art galleries and museums, and is invested in emerging Irish practices and independent publishing.